 Retooling their club in a way the fanbase is not used to, the Yanks brought in another February 13 birthdayer when they traded swingman David Phelps and utility player Martin Prado to the Marlins for soon to be 25-year-old starter Nathan Eovaldi (1990) in late 2014.
 Earlier traded from the Dodgers to the Marlins for Hanley Ramirez, the young righty had posted a 15-35 mark in four years pitching in LA and Miami, but his win/loss numbers flipped in a stellar 2015 season in the Bronx.
 Going 14-3 in 27 starts before being shut down with an arm problem in September, Nate struck out 121 while walking 49.
 Eovaldi, who was drafted by the Dodgers in the 11th round of the 2008 draft, struggled with consistency in 2016, was used in relief a few times, and then had serious arm surgery that ended his season with a 9-8 mark.
 Nate came home to roost once the Red Sox traded for him in July 2018, going 3-3 down the stretch while pitching well, then beating the Yanks in a game in the ALDS.
-He was released, but re-signed, by the Red Sox prior to the ’19 season.
+He was released, but re-signed, by the Red Sox prior to the ’19 season, and has posted a 6-3 win-loss in Boston since.

-The Bronx will be abuzz in 2019 as to whether the promise first baseman Luke Voit (1991) showed down the stretch in 2018 once the Yankees traded relievers Giovanny Gallegos and Chasen Shreve for him and international bonus money in late July will come true down the road.
+The Bronx has been mostly abuzz about the promise first baseman Luke Voit (1991) has shown since the Yankees traded relievers Giovanny Gallegos and Chasen Shreve for him and international bonus money in late July 2018 will.
 Drafted by the Royals in 2009, then by the Cardinals in 2013, Luke was acquired because uber-prospect Greg Bird was having an awful season in New York.
 Bird crashed and burned in 2019, but Voit, who hit 14 home runs and drove in 33 runs in 39 games in 2018, tailed off to 21 homers and 62 driven over a full 2019 season once injury and ineffectiveness struck midseason.
-Luke will be attempting to solidify his spot in 2020.
+Attempting to solidify his spot in 2020, Luke outdid himself, winning the AL home run title with 22 in the abbreviated season.